Barry McCarthy

 Barry John McCarthy (born 13 September 1992) is an Irish cricketer.
 He made his first-class debut in 2015, and plays for the Ireland cricket team, and previously the English side Durham.
 Primarily a right-arm medium pace bowler, he also bats right handed.

+In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 His sister, Louise McCarthy is an international cricketer for Ireland Women.
-In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.